ocaml-flambda/flambda-backend/README.md

 Note that `make install` completely overwrites the given `--prefix` directory.

+Prior to `make install` you can do:
+- `make runtest` to run the Flambda backend tests (which use dune);
-Prior to `make install` you can do `make runtest-upstream` to run the upstream testsuite.
-The testsuite runs much faster if you install GNU parallel.
+- `make runtest-upstream` to run the upstream testsuite.
+The upstream testsuite runs much faster if you install GNU parallel.
 This is likely already present on Linux machines.
 On macOS, install Homebrew, then `brew install parallel`.

 You can also specify `--enable-middle-end=flambda`.